darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/export-selected.md

 develop history
 : Export the development history (history stack and shapes) where supported.
 It may be necessary to deselect this if your image has a very large history stack as most output file formats place a limit on the size of this field.

-#### Per Metadata Settings
+## per metadata settings

 The right-hand-side of this dialog allows you to define a formulas to populate metadata.
 The formulas defined here have priority over the settings in the left-hand-side of the dialog.
 The first column identifies the entry to be edited.
 The second column allows you to define how to calculate the value for that metadata entry.

 Leaving the formula empty prevents that specific metadata entry from being exported **(Exif.GPSInfo.GPSVersionID in the above example)**.
-To define a formula, you can use the same variables and rules as for filenames (as documented in the section **LINK TBC**).
+To define a formula, you can use the same variables and rules as for filenames (as documented in the [variables](../../../special-topics/variables.md) section).
 Press enter to validate the formula.

 Use the “-” icon to remove a metadata entry from the list and the “+” icon to add a new one from a predefined list of available metadata tags.